Slogulai/CS410P_RUST/README.md

     docker compose up --build -d
     sqlx migrate run
-Docker must be installed as well as the sqlx-cli which can be added with cargo: cargo add sqlx-cli.
+Docker must be installed as well as the sqlx-cli which can be added with cargo:
+'cargo add sqlx-cli'.
 After these have been ran, go ahead and cargo run within this directory and then move into the knock-knock-yew directory.

 Once in the knock-knock-yew directory, ensure that trunk is installed to allow the